 In the three views below, all featuring Class 25's are three more Nuneaton drivers.
 The left view shows Driver George Grubb in the cab of 25242.
 George acquired the nickname of 'Driver's Slip Grubb' for his meticulous checking of the driver's slip which provided the details of the number of wagons, weight of train and brake force.
 George would always ensure this complied with the details given in the loading book for the route and the locomotive.

 As well as being familiar with diesel traction the Nuneaton train crews also operated the WCML electric locomotives, in particular those that were used on the freight turns through Nuneaton.
 The three views below portray Nuneaton drivers in charge of AC electric locomotives.
-The left hand view shows driver Charlie Randle filling up the doorway of 85039 at Bletchley on September 9th 1980.
+The first view shows driver Charlie Randle filling up the doorway of 85039 at Bletchley on September 9th 1980.
 85039 was working the 7A64.

-The middle view shows driver Albert Martin looking on from the cab of 81012.
+The views below shows driver Albert Martin looking on from the cab of 81012.
 Albert was very quietly spoken, you had to listen carefully on noisy locomotives.
 When having a brew up Albert ground his own coffee beans, we'd get the water boiling in the billy can then Albert would add his freshly ground beans and then let it simmer for awhile.
 It smelled far better than the coffee made in today's gourmet coffee shops, and especially so in the small cab of a Class 25.
 The third view shows driver Dick Patterson on the secondman's side of a Class 86/0 locomotive.

 Three hats in a row in these views!
 Driver George Bannister gives a big smile to the photographer as he hangs on to the door pillar of an unidentified Class 25.
 George was mentioned in the Orange tea and bacon & eggs stories and was always up to something!
 He joked that overtime he got for Dave paid for the wheels on his first car.
 In the center view Driver Bill Cartwright receives his portrait whilst leaning out of a Class 47 driver's side window.
 In a more formal view Driver Bert Henny is posed next to the nameplate on 87002 'Royal Sovereign'.
 Bert was about to take the locomotive and its train of empty Royal train stock back to Wolverton, July 27th 1980.